Make a St. Patrick’s Day party candy bar.

 We are a big fan of the mini candy bar, and by mini, I don’t mean “fun size”, although I do like those too (who doesn’t?!).
 By mini I mean small-ish apothecary jars with different types of candy, grouped together by color or in this case grouped together by holiday…St. Patty’s Day!

-I used these same jars for Valentine’s Day and for Avery’s birthday party.
+I used these same jars for Valentine’s Day and for my daughter’s butterfly birthday party.
 Sometimes apothecary jars can be too big, making them intimidating to fill because it would be too expensive to make it look good.
-That’s why I love the smaller sized jars.
+That’s why the smaller sized jars are easy to fill.
 The only problem is that the candy goes fast.
-It was only the first weekend in March, and we are now left with just Laffy Taffys.
+It was only the first weekend in March, and we are now left with just Laffy Taffys. 🙂

 Let’s talk about the fun part…the candy!